The Dark Side of the Moon: Background

 Dark Side of the Moon: A Piece for Assorted Lunatics, as it was then known, was performed for an assembled press on 17 February 1972 at the Rainbow Theatre, more than a year before its release, and was critically acclaimed.
 Michael Wale of The Times described the piece as "bringing tears to the eyes.
 It was so completely understanding and musically questioning."
 Derek Jewell of The Sunday Times wrote "The ambition of the Floyd's artistic intention is now vast."
 Melody Maker was less enthusiastic: "Musically, there were some great ideas, but the sound effects often left me wondering if I was in a bird-cage at London Zoo."
 The following tour was praised by the public.
 The new material was performed in the same order in which it was eventually sequenced on the album.
 Differences included the lack of synthesisers in tracks such as "On the Run", and Clare Torry's vocals on "The Great Gig in the Sky" replaced by readings from the Bible.

 Pink Floyd's lengthy tour through Europe and North America gave them the opportunity to make improvements to the scale and quality of their performances.
-Work on the album was interrupted in late February when the band travelled to France and recorded music for French director Barbet Schroeder's film La Vallée.
-They then performed in Japan and returned to France in March to complete work on the film.
-After a series of dates in North America, the band flew to London to begin recording, from 24 May to 25 June.
-More concerts in Europe and North America followed before the band returned on 9 January 1973 to complete the album.
+Work on the album was interrupted in late February when the band travelled to France and recorded music for the French director Barbet Schroeder's film La Vallée.
+They performed in Japan, returned to France in March to complete work on the film, played more shows in North America, then flew to London and resumed recording in May and June.
+After more concerts in Europe and North America, the band returned to London on 9 January 1973 to complete the album.